guilty-as/imageshop-field/readme.md

 # Imageshop Field for Craft CMS

-This plugin integrates [Imageshop](https://www.imageshop.no/) with Craft CMS by exposing their image selector as a popup that saves the selected image data in a field so the selection can be used in twig templates.
+This plugin integrates [Imageshop Digital Asset Management system](https://www.imageshop.org) with Craft CMS by exposing their image selector as a popup that saves the selected image data in a field so the selection can be used in twig templates.